andiigonzalez/Power_Outage_Analysis/index.md

 #### Data Cleaning
 Our first step in data cleaning was to discern which columns in the dataset are necessary for the analysis.
 For example, we removed all the columns regarding regional economic outputs, electricity prices and land area such as; `PC.REALGSP.STATE`, `PC.REALGSP.USA`, `AREAPCT_URBAN`, `AREAPCT_UC.` Moreover, we removed certain colums about the percentage of electricity consumption because we want to use the absolute electricity usage.
 Another section of columns we found less relevant to our analysis were the customer served variables.
 However, we kept the states' population to understand how the changes in absolute electricity consumption relate to the population.
 You can scroll through the image below and look at what out dataset looks like.

-As mentioned in the article [A multi-hazard approach to assess severe weather-induced major power outage risks in the U.S] ur data contains reporting errors and missing values due to (https://www.sciencedirect.com/science/article/pii/S0951832017307767):
+As mentioned in the article [A multi-hazard approach to assess severe weather-induced major power outage risks in the U.S](https://www.sciencedirect.com/science/article/pii/S0951832017307767), our data contains reporting errors and missing values due to:
 - Inadequate reporting causing underreported incidents.
 - Changes in regulatory requirements over time, may have caused underestimation of the actual number of incidents that happened during the period.